Improved Robustness and Safety for Pre-Adaptation of Meta Reinforcement Learning with Prior Regularization: Experiments and results

 \subsection{Visualization of prior policy exploration}

-In this section, we will present example simulation results to visualize how PEARL$^+$ benefits the decision-making process compared with PEARL, with focus on the Highway-Merge task.
+In this section, we present example simulation results to visualize how PEARL$^+$ benefits the decision-making process compared with PEARL, with focus on the Highway-Merge task.

-Each picture in Fig.\ref{fig:traj} plots 50 trajectories' speed profile for both before and adaptation on a meta-testing task.
+Each picture in Fig. \ref{fig:traj} plots 50 trajectories' speed profile for both before and after adaptation on a meta-testing task.
 The before-adaptation comparison between PEARL$^+$ and PEARL shows that PEARL$^+$'s exploration is more consistent and exhibits a safe and reasonable behavior (accelerating to catch up to the vehicles driving on the main-lane).
-After adaptation, both algorithms' policy demonstrate similar behaviors.
+After adaptation, both algorithms have similar performance.

 To compare the safety of the prior policy, we also analyze the minimum braking required to avoid crashes at the moment when the vehicle merges into the main lane in Fig. \ref{fig:min_brake}.
 The minimum braking $b_{min}$ is computed with the following equations: